h4r5h1th/netflix_clone/README.md

-# A Netflix clone using firebase as backend for authentication tmdb api for fetching movies
+# A Netflix clone using firebase for authentication tmdb api for fetching movies
 *Link: https://netflix-clone-7401f.firebaseapp.com*